Dotnet-Boxed/Templates/MVC 6 Static Files.md

 - **User Secrets** - This feature is turned on when the site is in development mode to allow storing of secrets on you development machine.
 - **Remove Server HTTP Header** - Removes the Server HTTP header for security and performance.
 - **Randomized String Hashing** - Determines whether the common language runtime calculates hash codes for strings on a per application domain basis.
 Only applicable to .NET, .NET Core has this turned on by default.
-- **Translates Models to ViewModels** - Using your models which usually come from a database directly in your controllers can result in a mass assignment attack.
-View models with a translation layer are used to avoid this.

 #### Debugging

-- **Format Filter** - The FormatFilterAttribute is turned on globally in development mode, so you can pass `?format=application/json` while debugging to set the Accept MIME type.
 - **Browser Link** - Browser Link is turned on in development mode, so you can hit Ctrl+Alt+Enter to refresh the browser.
 - **Developer Exception Page** - Shows detailed exception information in the browser.
 Turned on in development mode only for security.

 #### Patterns & Practices

-- **Command Pattern** - Writing all your code in your controllers can mean you end up with huge classes.
-The command pattern splits up each controller action into it's own class.
 - **Configure CacheProfile in JSON** - All cache profiles can be configured from a configuration file.
-- **Validate Model State** - The ValidateModelStateAttribute is turned on globally so all models passed to an action method are automatically validated and a 400 Bad Request is returned if the model is invalid.

 ## How can I get it?
 That's easy, just choose one of the following options:

 1. You must have the latest version of the dotnet tooling.
 This comes with Visual Studio 2017 or from [dot.net](https://dot.net).
+2. If you have a newer .NET Core Preview SDK installed then use a [global.json](https://www.hanselman.com/blog/ManagingDotnetCore20AndDotnetCore1xVersionedSDKsOnTheSameMachine.aspx) to default to the current stable SDK.
-2. Run `dotnet new --install Boilerplate.Templates::*` to install the project template.
+3. Run `dotnet new --install Boilerplate.Templates::*` to install the project template.
-3. Run `dotnet new static --help` to see how to select the feature of the project.
+4. Run `dotnet new static --help` to see how to select the feature of the project.
-4. Run `dotnet new static --name "MyTemplate"` along with any other custom options to create a project from the template.
+5. Run `dotnet new static --name "MyTemplate"` along with any other custom options to create a project from the template.

 ## Release Notes and To-Do List
 You can find release notes for each version [here](https://github.com/ASP-NET-Core-Boilerplate/Templates/blob/master/RELEASE%20NOTES.md) and a To-Do list of new features and enhancements coming soon in the [projects](https://github.com/ASP-NET-Core-Boilerplate/Templates/projects) tab.